0065 Vice President for Administrative Services

 Experience: A minimum of five years of progressively responsible administrative or financial services experience in most or all of the following areas is required.
 Experience with fiscal and legal requirements for capital projects is required (public sector preferred).
 Experience in and/or knowledge of architectural and engineering planning, design and construction, physical plant management, human resources, environmental management, transportation services, and campus safety is preferred.

 Skills: A demonstrated ability to lead and the skills to develop leaders, the ability to project a strong positive image of the University with parents, students, faculty, staff and others, including community and government leaders and the media is required.
 Excellent writing, speaking, and interpersonal skills are required.
 An ability to work effectively and collegially within a large, complex university system and to negotiate with a wide range of constituencies, including organized labor, is required.
 A record of successful leadership while directing the efforts of professional staff in a complex organization, preferably in higher education, is required.
-The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

 ESSENTIAL DUTIES AND RESPONSIBILITIES